ppamidimarri/TeslaCamMerge/README.md

 3. Connect keyboard, mouse, ethernet cable and monitor and power up the Nano
 4. Set up a new user and password (in these instructions, you will see this ID as `<userid>`)

 Once these steps are done, you can do the rest of the work on the Jetson Nano either in a terminal window in the GUI, or by setting up SSH.

-If you don't like `vim` as the text editor, install `nano` with `sudo apt install nano`.
+If you don't like `vim` as the text editor, install `nano` with `sudo apt install nano` on the Jetson Nano. `nano` comes preinstalled on Raspberry Pi.
+If you prefer `vim`, use that instead of `nano` in the instructions below.

 **B. Install required software on the Nano**
 1. `sudo apt update`